 At its heart, the Learning for Well-being (L4WB) Foundation is a group of people – team, community, board – who have come together to support a shared vision and the activities that can enliven that vision.
 We are committed to manifesting a world where each one of us can participate fully, in a holistic and systemic way, to discover and enrich our unique qualities and experience our common humanity, on the individual and collective level.

-The Foundation was set up in 2004 as a non-profit organisation and registered in The Netherlands.
+The Foundation was set up in 2004 as a non-profit organisation and is registered in The Netherlands.

 Daniel Kropf and Marwan Awartani, co-founders of the Learning for Well-being Foundation, met at a meeting in Rome in June 2002.
 From that first meeting it was clear that they shared a desire to see a new kind of society in which their passion for the well-being and happiness of children could be realized.